What Does PPB Mean in Hydrogen Water?

 Disclaimer

 This page is for educational and informational purposes only.
-It is not medical advice, diagnosis, treatment guidance, disease-prevention guidance, dosage guidance, clinical protocol guidance, or a substitute for consultation with a qualified healthcare professional.
+It is not medical advice, diagnosis, treatment guidance, disease-prevention guidance, dosage guidance, supplement guidance, clinical protocol guidance, or a substitute for consultation with a qualified healthcare professional.

 Always follow the instructions for your specific product and consult a qualified healthcare professional for personal medical questions.